Lazytangent/Lazytangent/README.md

 ## Hello!
 I'm Peter!

-I'm currently a software engineer at Pager.
+I'm currently a software engineer at Pager Health.

 I was a software engineer at Vault Health and then Science37.